Introducing a new online platform for shippers

 - A dashboard of all Convoy shipments including loads built through the Convoy website, as well as shipments tendered through EDI integrations, Convoy’s Dynamic Backup API, or our managed freight services

-To see a demo of product capabilities, or to sign up and start using our new online platform today, go to convoy.com/ship.
+To see a demo of product capabilities, or to sign up and start using our new online platform today, go to convoy.com/Freight-Software.

-How Customers Are Already Reducing Their Freight Spend with Our Online Platform
+How a Customer is Already Reducing Their Freight Spend with Our Online Platform

 Today’s launch comes amid surging customer demand for digital freight networks, driven by the need to get more reliable coverage while reducing transportation costs.

 General Insulation Company began using Convoy as a way to centralize its tendering process and source competitive bids from its preferred carriers.
 Over the course of four months, the company estimates that they avoided more than $150,000 in costs by benchmarking carrier rates on spot shipments.

 “In a business where lead time is money, Convoy has been a game-changer,” said Ian Allison, Transportation and Supply Chain Manager at General Insulation Company.
 “Before Convoy, we didn’t have sufficient visibility into our branch offices or efficient processes for benchmarking carrier performance and spend.
 Now we’ve got a centralized dashboard that gives us better control over our tendering process, faster bid response time, and insights into the performance of all the carriers we work with.”